bbc/psammead/scripts/talos/README.md

 ### Using CLI (not recommended)

 Talos uses the Github API, therefore requires a token.
-Talos can be used if you setup the Github token, but its is not recommended.
+Talos can be used if you setup the Github token, but it is not recommended.

 ## FAQs